 Shanghai, China

-Shanghai is a great city for shopping in general, but there is one place in the city where you should be headed if you want to invest in some high-end threads: the South Bund Fabric Market.
+Shanghai is a fantastic city for shopping, but there is one place you should be headed if you want to invest in some high-end threads: the South Bund Fabric Market.

-With masses of textiles, shouting clothes makers, and hordes of tourists, visiting this market isn’t exactly a relaxing experience – but it’s authentic to Shanghai, and if you commit to the craziness of it all, you’ll end up with a garment that you absolutely love.
+With masses of textiles, shouting clothes makers, and hordes of tourists, visiting this market isn't a relaxing experience – but it's authentic to Shanghai.

-This is one spot where the sellers will definitely try to take some extra dollars from you, so know your price and stick to it if you want to grab a bargain.
+This is one spot where the sellers will try to make some extra dollars from you, so know your price and stick to it if you want to grab a bargain.

-As well as being able to find cotton materials for shirts, dresses, and suits, you’ll also be able to find some beautiful wool blends and cashmere for something that’s really luxurious.
+As well as finding cotton materials for shirts, dresses, and suits, you'll also find some beautiful wool blends and cashmere for something luxurious.

 Budapest, Hungary

-Another part of the world that budget travelers should consider visiting is Eastern Europe.
+Another part of the world that budget travelers should consider visiting if they want a good tailor is Eastern Europe.

-Its affordable prices will make your money go further than in expensive Western Europe, and not just when it comes to eating out and accommodation, but for tailor-made clothing too.
+Its affordable prices will make your money go further than in pricier Western Europe, not just when it comes to eating out and accommodation but for tailor-made clothing too.

-Nyugati Square is where many tailors and shoemakers are situated, so it is easy to walk around the neighborhood and compare fabrics and prices across different stores.
-Believe it or not, in this area you can find suits from as little as $80.
+Nyugati Square is where many tailors and shoemakers are situated, so walking around the neighborhood and comparing fabrics and prices across different stores is easy.

-Good luck on your mission to find cheap, tailored clothing!
+Good luck on your mission to find the perfect fit with cheap, tailored clothing!

 I really like how you said that, “The staff didn’t roll their eyes or demand more money, and I got exactly the suit I wanted.”
 Everyone is really picky about how they want their clothes tailored and if your spending the money to do it; you should be able to ask for whatever you want without getting the staff upset with you.
 Last week I went to get my suit tailored and we were there for a while just explaining how I wanted it.
 When I got it I was 100% satisfied because it was exactly how I described it.
 Thanks for posting this great article, it gave me some ideas about my suit.